youdontknowdemo/arch-install/README.md

 # arch-linux-base-setup

-## **Most of the post-install/setup script (setup.sh/arch-lbs-devel.sh) will run from the user account that is well qalified and promoted as such?**
+## **Most of the post-install/setup script (setup.sh/arch-lbs-devel.sh) will run from the user account that is well qalified and promoted as such**

 ### IF you have your own baiic arch linux install, run that first and then RUN: